Slow Cooker Mississippi Pot Roast

 Before I share our take on the slow cooker Mississippi pot roast recipe, let me share a few tips.

 There are so many great slow cookers on the market.
-I have the Crock-Pot 7qt Programmable Cook & Carry Slow Cooker.
+I have a 7 qt Crock Pot slow cooker.
 It’s large enough to fit all of our family meals and is easy to operate!
 We’ve actually had two of them (I broke the ceramic part of the first one by accident one day).

 The type of pot roast you buy shouldn’t matter.
 I’ve made this recipe with a number of different roasts.
 It just depends on the price and what is available.
 Every cut of meat I’ve tried has turned out amazing.
 We are going to try chicken next.
 Stay tuned for that!